On this page

 - Search IP Australia's ATMOSS database to see if the trade mark you want to use is available.

 If you buy a business that already has trade mark or registered design, you'll need to transfer these into your name.
-IP Australia (Intellectual Property Australia), or a patent lawyer can help you do this.
+IP Australia or a patent lawyer can help you do this.

-A patent is a right granted for any device, substance, method or process, which is new, inventive and useful.
+A patent is a right granted for any device, substance, method or process that is new, inventive and useful.

 A patent will:

-- stop others from manufacturing, using and/or selling your invention in Australia without your permission
+- stop others from manufacturing, using or selling your invention in Australia without your permission

-- let you licence someone else to manufacture your invention
+- let you license someone else to manufacture your invention

 - gives you exclusive right to exploit the invention for the life of the patent.